jcsec-security/all-things-reentrancy/README.md

 ```

-### 04 Read only reentrancy
+### 04 Read-only reentrancy

-The last one depicts a Liquidity pool ETH-stETH that is used as data source by a Lending protocol (check `src/periphery/reader_lender.sol`).
-Every function is `nonReentrant` and have external interactions in the last place.
+The last one depicts a Liquidity pool ETH-stETH that is used as a data source by a Lending protocol (check `src/periphery/reader_lender.sol`).
+Every function is `nonReentrant` and has external interactions in the last place.
 - `function addLiquidity(uint256 stEth_amount, uint256 eth_amount) external payable nonReentrant() returns (uint256)`
 - `function removeLiquidity(uint256 lp_amount) external nonReentrant() returns (uint256, uint256)`
 - `function getSpotPriceStEth(uint256 amount) public view returns (uint256)`
 - `function getSpotPriceEth(uint256 amount) public view returns (uint256)`

-Modify `src/04-template_attacker.sol` to successfully pass the test found in `test/04-poc.sol` to proof the success of your attack.
+Modify `src/04-template_attacker.sol` to successfully pass the test found in `test/04-poc.sol` to prove the success of your attack.

 :computer: Use the following line to run the test and check the success of your proof of concept:
 ```sh